-"How much warm up is required of our aircraft engines and what are the dangers of taking off with a cold engine?" - Dan M.
+"How much warm-up is required with an aircraft engine and what are the dangers of taking off with a cold engine?" - Dan M.

 “Good question and an important topic.
 First of all, the engine and aircraft manufacturers all publish different requirements.
 So my first answer to your question is to follow the procedures and limitations recommended by your engine and or airplane manufacturer.
 Remember they are the experts.